-KEF’s motto may be “obsessed with high-resolution”, but the company is also trying to alter the way we view the hi-fi system.
-The British speaker manufacturer aims to replace the traditional stacked racks of components with a pair of standmount speakers.
+KEF’s motto may be “obsessed with high-resolution”, but with these new all-in-one streaming speaker systems, the company is trying to alter the way we view the hi-fi system.
+The British speaker manufacturer aims to replace the traditional stacked racks of components with a pair of feature-packed speakers.

 The KEF LS50 Wireless is an all-in-one streaming system, combining source and preamplifier into a pair of active speakers.
 Essentially, KEF has upgraded the brand’s LS50 speakers and brought them into a convenience-focused, streaming-centred domain.
-Jack Oclee-Brown, KEF's head of acoustics, talks to us about the process of developing the LS50s into a wireless system – and the challenges overcome along the way.
+Jack Oclee-Brown, KEF's head of acoustics, talked us through the process of developing the LS50 Wireless system – and the challenges they had to overcome along the way.

 Hi-fi for people not into hi-fi

-“People love hi-fi, but they say ‘I can’t afford it’.
+Jack Oclee-Brown, KEF's head of acoustics: “People love hi-fi, but they say, ‘I can’t afford it’.
 The KEF LS50 Wireless delivers sound quality a hi-fi enthusiast would be happy with - but it’s also for people who aren’t into hi-fi, but still want the hi-fi experience.
 There are lots of companies exploring this avenue and we’re doing it in our particular way.

 “We were clear we wanted it to be digital signal processing (DSP) – and if it’s going to be DSP, why not put a streamer in it?
 That way you can make it easier for the sound to be adjusted to suit your room.
 There are a lot of active speakers in the pro market that have tiny switches on the back, but that’s not our customer.
 Having a phone app that can walk people through the process opens up a lot more possibility.